 The year 2154.
 Jake Sully, a marine who has been paralysed from the waist down, is recruited by the military for an assignment to the planet Pandora.
 Pandora is inhabited by a species of four-metre tall aliens known as the Na’vi.
-It is also the source of the incredibly valuable mineral unobtanium but the Na’vi have become hostile to the human presence.
-Scientists have attempted to blend in with the Na’vi with the use of Avatars – bodies that are a mix of Na’vi and human DNA that a human operates via a remote neural connection.
-Jake is asked to replace his twin brother who had trained as an Avatar operator before he was killed, it being reasoned that Jake will be able to use his brother’s Avatar because they share the same DNA.
+It is also the source of the incredibly valuable mineral unobtanium, but the Na’vi have become hostile to the human presence.
+Scientists have attempted to blend in with the Na’vi with the use of Avatars – bodies that are a mix of Na’vi and human DNA that a human operates remotely via a neural connection.
+Jake is asked to replace his twin brother who had trained as an Avatar operator before he was killed, where Jake will be able to use his brother’s Avatar because they share the same DNA.
 Jake takes to his Avatar form with great relish.
 However, on his first venture out into the field, Jake is attacked by Pandora’s wild animals and separated from the team.
 Abandoned in the wild, Jake is saved by a Na’vi girl Neytiri.
 She is about to kill him when glowing fronds surround Jake and she believes this to be a sign that he is chosen.
 On the basis of this, Jake is reluctantly accepted into the Omaticaya tribe.
-The human scientists regard this as a prime opportunity to study the Na’vi but Colonel Quaritch reminds Jake he is under military orders and instructs him to gain the Na’vi’s trust and survey their territory.
-Under Neytiri’s tuition, Jake relishes life among the Na’vi, learning their ways, including how to meld with and fly their creatures.
+The human scientists regard this as a prime opportunity to study the Na’vi, but Colonel Miles Quaritch reminds Jake he is under military orders and instructs him to gain the Na’vi’s trust and survey their territory.
+Under Neytiri’s tuition, Jake learns the ways of the Na’vi, including how to meld with and fly their creatures.
 The scientists come to realise that every living thing on Pandora is neurally linked.
 However, Quaritch and his soldiers are determined to demolish the Omaticaya Hometree, beneath which lies the planet’s richest source of unobtanium.
 Realising that this means the wholesale slaughter of the Na’vi, Jake takes sides to organise the Na’vi, armed only with bows and arrows, to stand up against the vastly overwhelming might and firepower of the human military.

 More importantly, Cameron gives us an alien world in the true sense of the meaning.
-In most science-fiction films and television – the various Star Trek series being particularly guilty offenders – alienness never amounts to anything more than extras with a few funny facial appliances covering their noses and foreheads.
+In most science-fiction films and television – the various Star Trek series being particularly guilty offenders – alienness never amounts to anything more than extras with a few facial appliances covering their noses and foreheads.
 In these there is frustratingly little effort made to conceive of something that is truly alien and goes beyond the standard human-like anthropomorphism.
 Avatar is not entirely free of that humano-centrism but Cameron makes considerable effort to create an entirely alien-seeming race of aliens – blue-skinned, four metres tall and with a comprehensive culture of their own.
 And where most conceptions of alien worlds never extends beyond locations that can be found in California state – Star Trek again being a prominent guilty offender – this is an alien world where for once its flora and fauna lives and breathes in stunning detail that has been designed from the ground up.
-(My only minor quibbles with the conception of the world is that if it is a low gravity environment as it is said, which would logically lead to much taller, thinner natives, the humans never seem to be moving in lighter gravity.
-On the other hand, if Pandora were orbiting a gas giant that fills three-quarters of the sky and is surrounded by several moons, the surface gravity would not be lighter than one g but heavier).
+(My only minor quibbles with the conception of the world is that if it is a low gravity environment as it is said, which would logically lead to much taller, thinner natives, the humans never seem to be moving in lighter gravity).

 There was a certain degree of panic among studio executives when the first trailer for Avatar went out and started getting sarcastic comments from bloggers about looking like a high-resolution videogame or that the aliens resembled big Smurfs.
 However, seeing the full film up on screen, surely only the most nitpicking of geeks would complain about the results.
 That half of the film can be considered to be animated is not ever a question that arises.
 Unlike some of Robert Zemeckis’s ventures into feature-length performance-capture animation such as Beowulf (2007) and A Christmas Carol (2009), you are never self-consciously reminded that what you are watching is animation.
 The melding of live-action and motion-captured animation is flawlessly integrated to the point that the dividing line between the two seems irrelevant – this is maybe the first animated film where the audience doesn’t even consider they are watching animation.